 - Practice uploading your survey data and running a report.

 Familiarizing yourself with this entire process before your data collection efforts are on the line will greatly reduce the stress around the project.

 When using SurveyGizmo, be sure that you’re not using the Private Browsing mode of your browser.
-Our offline mode uses the SurveyGizmo application cache to run properly, but when private browsing is enabled no history will be recorded to the application cache.
+Our offline mode uses the SurveyGizmo application cache to run properly, but when private browsing is enabled no history will be recorded in the application cache.
 This will prevent the application from working properly.